viam-devrel/viamcodelabs/site/viamguides/src/visual-proximity-alert/visual-proximity-alert.md

 1. Click **Save** in the top right to save and apply your configuration changes.
 1. Expand the **TEST** section of the panel to experiment with the sensor.
 You should see a `Get Readings` label and a continuously updating measurement.
 Try placing your hand in front of the sensor and moving it farther away.
 The readings should reflect these changes, returning a smaller value as you place an object closer to the sensor and a larger value as you move the object farther away from the sensor.

+     > aside positive
+    > **A note on the Get Readings values**: The readings returned here are actually the time it takes for the sensor to emit a pulse and receive it back, typically in microseconds.
+In order to get a meaningful distance, some [further calculations](https://www.youtube.com/watch?v=C02oB1n7rcg&t=134s) are required.
+For now, we can still assume that a large reading means "farther away" and a smaller one means "closer".

     ![Testing ultrasonic sensor readings](assets/testingUltrasonicReadings.gif)

     > aside negative